xiongyichun/RADAR/README.md

 Reference genome, genomic sequence index and genomic annotations should be provided to RADAR within the **RADAR.conf** file:

 #### Reference and sequence index
+1. Genome build version of the reference genome. <br />
+    * Example: `genome_build_version=hg38`
-1. Ribosomal DNA (rDNA) sequence index for BWA MEM, which can be created by command "bwa index \~/reference/Human/RNA_45S5/RNA45S5.fa" <br />
+2. Ribosomal DNA (rDNA) sequence index for BWA MEM, which can be created by command "bwa index \~/reference/Human/RNA_45S5/RNA45S5.fa" <br />
      * Example: `rDNA_idnex_bwa_mem=~/reference/Human/RNA_45S5/RNA45S5.fa`
-2. Path to reference genome <br />
+3. Path to reference genome <br />
      * Example: `genome_fasta=~/reference/Human/hg38/hg38_all.fa`
-3. Reference genome sequence index for HISAT2, which can be created by command "hisat2-build \~/reference/Human/hg38/hg38_all.fa \~/reference/Human/hg38/hg38_all.fa" <br />
+4. Reference genome sequence index for HISAT2, which can be created by command "hisat2-build \~/reference/Human/hg38/hg38_all.fa \~/reference/Human/hg38/hg38_all.fa" <br />
      * Example: `genome_index_hisat2=~/reference/Human/hg38/hg38_all.fa`
-4. Reference genome sequence index for BWA MEM, which can be created by command "bwa index \~/reference/Human/hg38/hg38_all.fa" <br />
+5. Reference genome sequence index for BWA MEM, which can be created by command "bwa index \~/reference/Human/hg38/hg38_all.fa" <br />
      * Example: `genome_index_bwa_mem=~/reference/Human/hg38/hg38_all.fa`
-5. Reference genome sequence index for Blat, which can be created by command "RADAR/tools/faToTwoBit \~/reference/Human/hg38/hg38_all.fa \~/reference/Human/hg38/hg38_all.fa.2bit" <br />
+6. Reference genome sequence index for Blat, which can be created by command "RADAR/tools/faToTwoBit \~/reference/Human/hg38/hg38_all.fa \~/reference/Human/hg38/hg38_all.fa.2bit" <br />
      * Example: `genome_index_blat=~/reference/Human/hg38/hg38_all.fa.2bit`
-6. Reference genome sequence index for GATK in the directory of reference genome, which can be created by command "gatk CreateSequenceDictionary -R \~/reference/Human/hg38/hg38_all.fa" <br />
+7. Reference genome sequence index for GATK in the directory of reference genome, which can be created by command "gatk CreateSequenceDictionary -R \~/reference/Human/hg38/hg38_all.fa" <br />
      * Example: `genome_index_gatk=~/reference/Human/hg38/hg38_all.dict`

 #### SNP annotation: dbSNP, 1000Genome, EVS